Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/07/2020**
+* Cleaned up server file (Separation of Concerns): our endpoints are now under /controllers folder
+* Added backend & frontend validation
+* Reviewed security: API key was exposed in request headers, moved API call from frontend to backend

 **08/06/2020**
 * Created PostgressSQL databases.
 One for users, the other for login
 * Connected DB to backend through Knex.js (a SQL query builder for JS)